Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 Was using.

-So that's why they had to put bombs in them versus being able to intercept them.
+That's why they had to put bombs in them versus being able to intercept them.

-It's very sleek, it's very shiny, and it certainly can fit in a pocket.
+And it certainly can fit in a pocket.

-So, what did you do to change this to make it into a bomb?
+So what did you do to change this to make it into a bomb?

 So to make it into a bomb, we have to enlarge it a little bit.